spyqqqdia/Knife/README.txt

 However _yield_ _strength_ is important.
 I have had knives made from kitchen sink stainless steel (EN 1.4301, AISI 304) bent at a 15 x 6mm cross section from the impact.

-However yield strength in excess of 500 N/mm² is surely enough and almost every knife steel does have that (e.g. even stainless AISI 420).
+However yield strength in excess of 500 N/mm² is surely enough and corresponding steels are available.

 Impact resistance is very important.
-Not only will you get glancing knife on knife blows you will get direct hits of knife tip on knife (now and then) and then the tip should not break.
+When actually throwing knives you get glancing knife on knife blows and you get direct hits of knife tip on knife (now and then) and then the tip should not break.

+To look authentic the imitation throwing knife needs to be made from steel suitable for real throwing knives.
+Kitchen sink stainless steel (see below) can be highly polished but does not look authentic.

-Very hard steel (symptom also: high tensile strength) tends to be brittle.
+Very hard steel (symptom also: high tensile strength) tends to be brittle and is also unsuitable.
 Here some examples of steels

 Kitchen sink stainless:
 EN 1.4301, AISI 304